 wider diagonal white stripe should always be shown

-permission is needed to fly the National Flag as it is
+is needed to fly the National Flag as it is excluded from

 (I know that two years ago a chap flew the Union Flag with 'ENGLAND' written across it in support of a international sports event.
 His local council told him to either apply for permission or take it down. - They considered it to be 'advertising' !!)